The Electrics

 The Electrics are a Celtic rock band from Dumbarton, Scotland.
 They formed in 1988 when former Infrapenny members Sammy Horner (vocals and bass guitar) and Paul Baird (guitar) asked drummer Dave McArthur and sax/keyboard player Allan Hewitt to play a gig at Glasgow's Impact Festival.
 The band released a self-financed cassette album, Views in Blues, in 1989.
-Following this recording the band evolved a celtic rock sound, heavily influenced by The Waterboys and The Pogues.
+Following this recording the band evolved a Celtic rock sound, heavily influenced by the Waterboys and the Pogues.
 Subsequent recordings included Vision and Dreams (1990) which was distributed by Word Records, and Big Silent World (1993), on Germany's Pila Music label.

-The band performed in the UK, Europe and the US.
-The band never officially disbanded.
+The band has performed in the UK, Europe and the US and has never officially disbanded.

-Sam Horner has returned to live in Ireland once again, and spends much of the year touring the world performing concerts with his wife, Kylie Horner, as The Sweet Sorrows.
+Sam Horner has returned to live in Ireland once again, and spends much of the year touring the world performing concerts with his wife, Kylie Horner, as the Sweet Sorrows.